 Downloading third-party software seems pretty resistive for a lot of iPhone users, they want to work with things just out of the box.
-Well, for that type of users there’s a ridiculous, easy to use method, which lacks compared to iMazing on features and flexibility but will get the job done without downloading additional software while being strikingly fast and completely wireless, let’s have a look at AirDrop.
+Well, for that type of users there’s a ridiculous, easy-to-use method, which lacks compared to altTunes on features and flexibility but will get the job done without downloading additional software while being strikingly fast and completely wireless, let’s have a look at AirDrop.

 Step 1: Enable AirDrop on your iPhone & Mac

-First, let’s make sure you’re running a Mac which actually supports AirDrop.
+First, let’s make sure you’re running a Mac that actually supports AirDrop.
 For that, simply go into the “Go” section on the top taskbar of your Mac.
 On the dropdown menu click on “AirDrop” to open up its configuration window.
-If there’s no such application called “AirDrop” you’re probably using an iMac which was created before the AirDrop technology has been developed, meaning you won't be able to use it with your Mac.
+If there’s no such application called “AirDrop” you’re probably using an iMac which was created before the AirDrop technology was developed, meaning you won't be able to use it with your Mac.

-If you opened up AirDrop the first time on your Mac, the software will ask you to configure your visibility to other Apple devices on the bottom of the software.
+If you open up AirDrop for the first time on your Mac, the software will ask you to configure your visibility to other Apple devices at the bottom of the software.
 We suggest choosing “Visible to Everyone”

-On iPhone, airdrop should be activated automatically, but also there your visibility can be changed going into “Settings” -> “AirDrop” or by doing a long press on the AirDrop icon in the quick setup.
+On iPhone, airdrop should be activated automatically, but your visibility can be changed by going into “Settings” -> “AirDrop” or by doing a long press on the AirDrop icon in the quick setup.